syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 ### Create tab control

 The ASP.NET Core tab widget basically builds a dynamic, interactive, and menu-driven interface from your content.
 The content can be a text, graphics, or HTML.
-You can create the tab headers using the Text and Content template property.
+You can create the tab headers using the Text and Content template properties.

-The following steps are used to create a tab control.
+To create a tab control:

-1. Create a core project, and add necessary assembly and script with the help of the given [Dotnet Core-Getting Started](https://help.syncfusion.com/aspnet-core/getting-started) documentation.
+1. Create a core project, and add the required assemblies and script with the help of [Dotnet Core-Getting Started](https://help.syncfusion.com/aspnet-core/getting-started) documentation.
-2. Add the mentioned code to the corresponding view page for tab rendering.
+2.Then, add the following code sample to the corresponding view page for tab rendering..

 {% highlight CSHTML %}